tamruta/ebayProj/README.md

 -All members were present

-NOTE**: This is the defualt admin account, but in the webpage you can be redirected to become an admin or customer in which you can take different actions
+NOTE**: This is the default admin account, but in the webpage you can be redirected to become an admin or customer in which you can take different actions

 * Admin Credentials: Username: admin , Password: admin
 * Customer Representative Credentials: Username: cusrep , Password: cusrep